 Katharine Quarmby is a writer and journalist specialising in social affairs and science with an investigative and campaigning edge.
-She is a Royal Literary Fund Fellow at the London School of Economics, a contributor at Mosaic Science magazine and has worked as a contributing editor for Newsweek Europe.
+She is production editor at the Bureau of Investigative Journalism.
+She was a Royal Literary Fund Fellow at the London School of Economics (2015-2017), is a contributor at Mosaic Science magazine and has worked as a Britain correspondent at the Economist, as well as a contributing editor for Newsweek Europe.

 She has spent most of her working life as a journalist and has made many films for the BBC, as well as working as a correspondent for The Economist, contributing to British broadsheets, including the Guardian, Sunday Times and the Telegraph.
 She also freelances regularly for other papers, including a stint providing roving political analysis for The Economist, where she has worked as a Britain correspondent, during the 2010 general election.

 In 2007 Katharine started to investigate a number of violent killings of disabled men and women across the UK.
 As news editor of the disability magazine, Disability Now, she was able to put together the first national dossier of such crimes that year, following it up with an investigative report on disability hate crimes, Getting Away with Murder, for the charity Scope and the UK’s Disabled People’s Council, in 2008.